JNRowe/vim-configs/dein.rst

 :repository: :repo:`AndrewRadev/switch.vim`
 :config: :doc:`localcfg/plugin_switch.vim`

-Edit your config files like they had a fancy dialog box to fiddle with their preferences.
+Edit your configuration files like they had a fancy dialog box to fiddle with their preferences.

 ::